-- Press the [CALL] key.
-The DSC calling menu appears in the display. - Use the SELECT/ENT knob to select the DIRECTORY topic.
+- Press the CALL key.
+The DSC calling menu appears in the display with the cursor indicating INDIVIDUAL topic. - Push the SELECT/ENT knob or press the CALL key.
+The INDIVIDUAL menu appears in the display. - Use the SELECT/ENT knob to select the DIRECTORY topic.